German 10-year yield set for biggest weekly rise since February | Business

 German 10-year yield set for biggest weekly rise since February

-Eurozone government bonds yields slipped in early trading on Friday, stabilizing after a sharp sell-off in the previous session, with the German 10-year yield on track for its biggest weekly rise in two months.
-Investors are closely watching data for any signs that the economic recovery from COVID-19 is gathering sufficient pace for central banks to start scaling back the extraordinary stimulus since the start of the crisis.
+Euro zone government bonds stabilised on Friday after a sharp sell-off in the previous session but the German 10-year yield was still on track for its biggest weekly rise in two months.
+Investors are closely watching for any signs that the economic recovery from COVID-19 is gathering sufficient pace for central banks to start scaling back extraordinary monetary stimulus, though both the U.S. Federal Reserve and the European Central Bank have said that is not the case yet.

-Key benchmark yields hit multi-month highs on Thursday after U.S. economic growth and German inflation data came in higher than expected, strengthening the case for a pullback in central bank stimulus.
-The eurozone economy shrank less than expected in the first three months of the year, preliminary data showed on Friday, while headline inflation picked up as expected.
+Key benchmark yields hit multi-month highs on Thursday after U.S. economic growth and German inflation data came in higher than expected, strengthening the case for a pullback.
+Preliminary data on Friday showed the euro zone economy shrank less then expected in the first three months of the year, while headline inflation picked up as expected.

-At 1135 GMT, Germany's 10-year yield was down one basis point at -0.204%, having reached as high as -0.177% in the previous session: its highest since March 2020.
-Lyn Graham-Taylor, the rates strategist at Rabobank, said that he does not expect the German Bund yield to go significantly higher, and expects the spread between U.S. and eurozone yields to widen as the U.S. economic recovery gathers pace.
+Lyn Graham-Taylor, rates strategist at Rabobank, said that he does not expect the German Bund yield to move significantly higher, and expects the spread between U.S. and euro zone yields to widen as the U.S. economic recovery gathers pace.
+But some investors are positioning for a further Bund sell-off as vaccination rollouts speed up in the European Union.

-Italy's 10-year yield was down one basis point at 0.861%, compared to its 7-month high of 0.895% in the previous session.
-Data from France showed its economy grew more than expected in the first quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)